dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/duplicateCurrentTab/README.md

 ### Issues

-- ISSUE #1: unfortunately, for some reasons, after ... 'perform action "AXShowMenu" ', the flow stalls for ~5s
+- ISSUE #1: unfortunately, for some reasons, after execution of `'perform action "AXShowMenu" '`, the flow stalls for ~5s

 &nbsp;